pombredanne/zerograph/README.md

 ### Service

-The default database instance listens on port 47474.
+The central Zerograph service instance listens on port 47470.
+Databases can be started on any other ports as required.

 ## Client